kiranshila/Marconi.jl/docs/src/man/Plot.md

 To plot on a rectangular axis, we call the `plotRectangular` and `plotRectangular!` functions.

 These operate similar in functionality to the smith chart plotting utilities as `plotRectangular` accepts a network object and the parameter to plot.
 Additionally, `plotRectangular` requires a function to apply to make 1-D data.
-This could be `dB` as supplied by this library, `real`, `imag`, or some other function.
+This could be `dB` or `dB20` for `20log10` as supplied by this library, `real`, `imag`, or some other function.
 Finally, one could plot any network parameter, be it S, Z, Y, or T.

-Same as `plotSmithData`, `plotRectangular!` accepts an `opts` kwarg as well as an `axopts` kwag for `plotRectangular` as it is creating an axis object.
+Same as `plotSmithData`, `plotRectangular!` accepts an `opts` kwarg as well as an `axopts` kwarg for `plotRectangular` as it is creating an axis object.

 ```@setup example_rec
 using Marconi